-5 of Our Favorite Mattresses Are on Sale for July 4th
+Five of Our Favorite Mattresses Are on Sale for July 4th

 Helix Midnight Luxe

-Use the code JULY30 to receive 30 percent off the brand’s Luxe and Elite mattress models and take 20 percent off sitewide automatically.
+Use the code JULY25 to receive 25 percent off sitewide.
 Not sure which mattress is best for you?
 Helix offers a quiz you can take to find out which mattress is perfect for your sleeping style.

 Purple Hybrid Premier

-Save up to $800 on former Scouted Editor Jillian Lucas’ favorite mattress.
+Save up to $800 on former Scouted Editor Jillian Lucas’ favorite mattress brand.
 Each mattress is designed with Purple’s signature thick gel grid that will make you feel like you’re floating on a cloud.

 Nectar Memory Foam Mattress